Murramarang National Park

 - The cottage has 3 bedrooms.
 Bedrooms 1 and 2 have a queen bed and bedroom 3 has 2 king single beds.

 - The cottage has 1 bathroom with a shower, toilet and hand basin.
-There is also an outdoor toilet and outdoor shower.

 - There is only untreated tank water.
 Bring your own drinking water.